 If you’re shooting video on your GoPro in any of the high frame rate and resolution settings, you have probably noticed that GoPros split the resulting video files into segments.
-At the highest 4K or high-fps settings from something like the GoPro HERO5 Black, those segments might be only 8 minutes long.
+At the highest 4K or high-fps settings from something like the GoPro HERO8 Black, those segments might be only 6 to 8 minutes long.

 It’s called chaptering, and there are good reasons they do it.
 But what if you want to join the segments back together.

 There are two ways to do that.
-The “proper” way is to import the individual clips into a video editor like GoPro Studio, Final Cut Pro X, or Adobe Premiere, make your edits on the timeline, and export a new file.
+The “proper” way is to import the individual clips into a video editor like GoPro Studio (which is no longer available), Final Cut Pro X, or Adobe Premiere, make your edits on the timeline, and export a new file.
 But that’s slow, somewhat labor intensive, and involves re-encoding the video and applying a new round of video compression.
 And even if it’s not immediately obvious to the naked eye, that new round of compression inevitably involves some quality loss.

 Sometimes you might just want a quick method to join MP4 clips back together without the hassle of going through a video editing app and re-encoding the file.

 There are apps that can do that.
 They simply join the clips back together without re-encoding the video and applying another round of compression.
 So you don’t lose any quality, and it’s usually much quicker.

 The one I’m focusing on here is MP4Joiner.
 It’s free, it does what it says it will do, and it’s open source, and cross-platform, with versions for Windows, Mac, and Linux.
 There’s nothing specific to GoPro about it–it works with any MP4 file.
 You can download it here.

 There’s also not much to it, so this is a pretty brief guide.